- Pay your Business Rates online

 Does My Business Have to Pay the Crossrail BRS?

 Your rates bill makes clear if you are liable to pay the BRS.
-The Crossrail BRS is applied only to assessments (e.g. business and other non-domestic premises) with a rateable value of over £70,000 on the local rating lists of the 32 London boroughs and City of London Corporation.
-This year the threshold has been increased from £55,000 in line with the average change in rateable values for properties liable to the BRS as a result of the 2017 business rates revaluation.
-Around 85 per cent of non-domestic properties in London will be exempt from the BRS due to this threshold.
+The Crossrail BRS is applied only to assessments (for example business and other non-domestic premises) with a rateable value of over £70,000 on the local rating lists of the 32 London boroughs and City of London Corporation.
+Around 85 per cent of non-domestic properties in London will be exempt from the BRS in 2018/19 due to this threshold.